Kubogi/Kubogi/README.md

 Year 1 CS student at NUS.
 I build full-stack projects, do competitive programming, and occasionally write code that does something weird and creative.

-Codeforces peak: [1990 (Candidate Master)](http://codeforces.com/profile/not_rainboy).
-ICPC participant. ex-Olympiad competitor.
+Codeforces peak: [1990 (Candidate Master)](http://codeforces.com/profile/not_rainboy) • ICPC participant • Silver Medalist in VOI 2024 & VOAI 2025

-Currently working on a Unity game (more soon!).
+Currently building a 2D rhythm game in Unity where you dodge and hit notes by moving your character horizontally.
+(More soon!)

 ### Writing
 I write about my silly projects here: